Frequently Asked Questions

 Can I still help out and participate somehow?

 Yes!
 There are many ways to help our co-op.
 Volunteering is a great way to meet other members and contribute to the co-op.
 You can run for a seat on our Board of Directors, or join our Co-op Events and Outreach Volunteers and help plan educational community events.
-We are also in need of Member Loans from community members.
-This is a great way to support the co-op, and make a difference in the future of our community!
+We also accept Member Loans from our member-owners.
+This is a great way to support a local business you believe in, and make a difference in the future of our community!